-My friend Lisa had read about the historic town and in particular...the business of Cocoamoda which makes premium truffles of many flavors and also sports an upscale restaurant in that historic small Texas town.
+My friend Lisa had read about the historic town and in particular the business of Cocoamoda which makes premium truffles of many flavors and also sports an upscale restaurant in that historical small Texas town.

-Arriving in the town of Calvert around 12:30 PM and not certain how long the Cocoamoda Restaurant might be open, we decided that we had better head to that destination first as we intended to have our mid-day repast there.
-We found out that once opened, it stays open until closing time.
+Arriving in the town of Calvert around 12:30 PM and not sure how long the Cocoamoda Restaurant might be open, we decided that we better head there first as we intended to have our mid-day repast there.
+We found out that once opened it stays open until closing time.

 The interior decor is lovely and the people very accommodating and friendly.
 We were well satisfied with having chosen that as our lunch spot and (perhaps selfishly) wished that it was in Houston so that it could be enjoyed more often by us.